openjdk/jdk/src/jdk.jpackage/share/man/jpackage.md

 ## jpackage and jlink

-jpackage will use jlink to create Java Runtime unless `--runtime-image` option is used.
+jpackage will use jlink to create Java Runtime unless the `--runtime-image` option is used.
-On Windows created Java Runtime image will include MS runtime libraries bundled with the JDK.
+The created Java Runtime image on Windows will include MS runtime libraries bundled with the JDK.
-If a different version of MS runtime libraries are needed for the application, the user will need to add/replace those themselves.
+If MS runtime libraries of a different version are needed for the application, the user will need to add/replace those themselves.